VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   and `vmagent_remotewrite_pending_data_bytes` metric exported by `vmagent` at `/metrics` page constantly grows.

 * `vmagent` buffers scraped data at `-remoteWrite.tmpDataPath` directory until it is sent to `-remoteWrite.url`.
-  The directory can grow big when remote storage is unvailable during extended periods of time.
+  The directory can grow big when remote storage is unvailable during extended periods of time and if `-remoteWrite.maxDiskUsagePerURL` isn't set.
   If you don't want sending all the data from the directory to remote storage, just stop `vmagent` and delete the directory.

 ### How to build from sources